skhdl/nlpcraft/README.md

 ### Overview
 [NLPCraft](https://nlpcraft.org/) is an open source library for adding Natural Language Interface to any applications.
-It allows you build Natural Language Interface to any public or private data sources like databases, REST services, IoT devices, voice assistants, and chatbots:
+It allows you to build Natural Language Interface for any public or private data sources like databases, REST services, IoT devices, voice assistants, and chatbots: